notCodek/MarioWonderSpeedrunPracticeMod/README.md

 - **Missile Meg Mayhem -** Starting pipe sends to next subarea
 - **High-Voltage Gauntlet -** Starting pipe sends to section before Wonder Flower
 - **Evade the Seeker Bullet Bills! -** First pipe sends to section before 1st 10 coin, second pipe sends to second sub area with 3rd 10 coin
-- **Knucklefest: Bowser's Blazing Beats -** First pipe sends to section before first Checkpoint Flag, second pipe sends to subarea with Wonder Flower
+- **KnuckleFest: Bowser's Blazing Beats -** First pipe sends to section before first Checkpoint Flag, second pipe sends to subarea with Wonder Flower
-- **The Final Battle: Bowser's Rage Stage -** Player spawn set where the checkpoint used to be, Bubble Flower and Elephant Fruit placed in front of the spawn (No more autoscroller!)
+- **The Final Battle!
+Bowser's Rage Stage -** Player spawn set where the checkpoint used to be, Bubble Flower and Elephant Fruit placed in front of the spawn (No more autoscroller!)
 ### Special World
+- **The Final Test: Wonder Gauntlet** - Elephant Fruit and Bubble Flower added at spawn
 - **The Final-Final Test: Badge Marathon -** Added pipes for each individual room, with accompanying badge signs for clarity

 ---
 ## Credits
-- **Codek –** W3-5 changes, edited in-game timer position, bug fixes, repository owner.
+- **Codek –** Most level edits from W3-8, edited in-game timer position, bug fixes, repository owner.
-- **adrianRTA –** Custom title Screen background, changes for NMG levels from Welcome to the Flower Kingdom! to Jump!
+- **adrianRTA –** Custom Title Screen background, changes for NMG levels from Welcome to the Flower Kingdom! to Jump!
 Jump!
-Jump!, Upshroom Downshroom changes, Search Party: Item Park mechanism idea.
+Jump!, Upshroom Downshroom changes, Search Party: Item Park mechanism idea and implementation.
 - **Theia // FrozenMuncher -** [Bindable Actor Pack](https://gamebanana.com/mods/570723)
 - **The [Fushigi](https://github.com/theia-mly/Fushigi) contributors** for making all of these changes possible with ease
 - **The [WonderLand Discord server](https://discord.gg/jBtBW22xuu)** for helping us out when we had issues